 - Battery Voltage and Capacity – A 14 or 18V battery, with at least 4Ah capacity, should be capable of most DIY jobs around the home and garden.

 - Drill and Battery Weight – It is worth thinking about the weight of the drill, especially if you will be using it for prolonged periods.
 Try out a few different drills in a DIY store if you think weight will be a factor.

-- Integrated Light – Many cordless drills will have a small, forward-facing light built in to the body, which activates when drilling.
-This is very handy for when drilling in dark spaces.
+- Integrated Light – Many cordless drills will have a small, forward-facing light built into the body, which activates when drilling.
+This is very handy when drilling in dark spaces.